 Mr Powell, 42, wants to stop people parking outside Clytha Primary School in Bryngwyn Road, and is gathering evidence so Gwent Police may prosecute.

 Mr Powell, whose six-year-old son Joe attends the school, said: "If cars are parked outside the school, children can't cross safely.
-They can't be bothered to walk and it's putting our children's lives in danger."
+They can't be bothered to walk and it's putting our children's

 Mr Powell last week slapped warning stickers on illegally parked cars.